Lemery, Batangas: Barangays

-Lemery is politically subdivided into 46 barangays.
+Lemery is politically subdivided into 46 barangays, as shown in the matrix below.
+Each barangay consists of puroks and some have sitios.

 In 1957, the sitio of Bagong Pook was separated from the barrio of Arumahan and constituted into an independent barrio, while sitio of Masalisi was separated from Payapa.

 Climate

 Demographics

 In the 2020 census, Lemery had a population of 93,186.
 The population density was sigfig 93,186/109.80.

 Most of the people in Lemery are Tagalogs.
 In recent years, there has been a noticeable increase of Visayans in some barrios or barangays.
-The main language spoken is Tagalog, and a significant number now speaks Cebuano.
+The main language spoken is Tagalog, and a significant number now speaks Cebuano and Hiligaynon.
 Most of the residents can also understand and speak English.

 Economy

+Lemery is a growing urban center in western Batangas.
 In the Rankings of Cities and Municipalities that are based on the sum of their scores on 3 Pillars: Economic Dynamism, Government Efficiency, and Infrastructure.
 In 2016, Lemery ranked 75th out of 479 municipalities, with total score of 28.252921.

 Lemery is a first class municipality by income classification.
 The primary source of income is agricultural activities, including crop production, livestock and poultry, with 30 out of 46 barangays involved in it.
 As a coastal municipality with 13 barangays located along the shore, fishing activities are also significant contributor to the local economy.

 The municipality also serves as a provincial urban center for its surrounding rural municipalities including Taal, San Nicolas, Agoncillo and San Luis.
 It hosts the largest public high school in the first legislative district of Batangas, a private college (Lemery Colleges), a campus of a public university (Batangas State University)and the Batangas Provincial Hospital.
 Furthermore, bus lines from Manila serving the Southern Tagalog Region reach Central Batangas by way of Lemery.
 Vans also connect the town to and from other urban centers in the region such as Dasmariñas, Calamba and Lucena.

 In February 2014, Xentro Mall Lemery, a community mall, opened in the Diversion Road, further cementing Lemery's position as a growing commercial center.
 In December 2017, SM Center Lemery opened.